PlasmaPy/PlasmaPy-Tutorials/pull-request/README.md

 This tutorial will walk you through how to request that someone else pulls your changes to their code into their project.
 This is called a **pull request**, usually abbreviated to PR.
 It is assumed that you are comfortable with using the fundamental git commands (`git add`, `git commit`, etc.) at a command prompt, and that you are familiar with pushing and pulling repositories to and from GitHub.
+If you are completely new to git, you may want to first find and go through a tutorial to learn these fundamental commands before continuing with this one. https://try.github.io/ and https://git-scm.com/book/en/v1/Git-Basics are two such tutorials, but there are plenty of others out there.

 These are the steps necessary to make a PR, each of which will be described in more detail below:
 - Fork a repository